BeccAllfor1/django-todo-list/README.md

 ## User Stories

 **Epic: User Registration and Authentication**
 - As a new user I can register an account so that I can access and allocate tasks to   the site
-- As a registered user I can log in to my account so that I can update access and delete tasks on the site
+- As a registered user I can log in to my account so that I can update tasks I have added on the site
-- As a registered user i can be confident unregistered users can not alter or delete my tasks.
+- As a registered user i can be confident unregistered users can not alter or delete m my tasks.

 **Epic: Viewing Tasks**
 - As a logged-in User I can view a list of tasks so that I can browse through and respond or read tasks allocated to me
 - As a logged-in User I can view information about tasks so that I can see what needs doing or attending, and act upon those task
 - As a logged-in User I can be confident my tasks are private to myself and known registered users.

 **Epic: Task Management**
 - As a logged-in User I can edit tasks I have made so that I can update or amend them
 - As a logged-in User I can delete tasks so that I can remove any completed or no longer relevent tasks that I have posted
-- As a logged-in User I can comment/respond to tasks i have been allocated so that  the author knows what has been completed or why it has not
+- As a logged-in User I can respond to tasks i have been allocated so that  the author knows what has been completed or why it has not

 **Epic: Administrative Features**
 - As a site Admin I can access the dashboard so that I can manage users that are no longer part of the families site